Thunderbolt Ross: Reception

-Red Hulk
+Red Hulk reception

 Comics featuring the Red Hulk sold well but received mixed reviews.
 The first five issues of the 2008 Hulk title sold out, and second printings featured new covers.
 Issue #6 was the second-best-selling title of September 2008, and issue #10 was sixth in February 2009.

-Augie De Blieck Jr. of CBR.com gave the first six issues a positive review, describing it as a "silly fun action romp" and a "popcorn comic".
+Augie De Blieck Jr. of Comic Book Resources gave the first six issues a positive review, describing it as a "silly fun action romp" and a "popcorn comic".
 De Blieck liked Loeb's lack of subtlety when giving out clues, saying "this is a book where anytime someone is about reveal the solution to the big mystery, they get knocked out by a slap in the face from the Red Hulk or a machine gun to the gut."
 His one criticism was that, although he liked the artwork, he would have preferred Dale Keown as the artist.

 In 2012 Red Hulk was listed as #41 on IGN's "Top 50 Avengers".
-IGN reviewer Jesse Schedeen was generally critical of the series, citing a lack of character development and the emphasis on continuous action sequences over the ongoing question of Red Hulk's identity.
+IGN reviewer Jesse Schedeen was generally critical of the series, citing a lack of character development and the emphasis on action over the ongoing question of Red Hulk's identity.
 Schedeen also derided the treatment of other mainstream Marvel characters within the pages of Hulk, saying about issue #5 "The series has already treated She-Hulk and Iron Man like ragdolls who crumple under the awesome might of Red Hulk.
 Now it's Thor's turn".
-Claiming bad dialogue, poor pacing and maltreated characters, Schedeen stated that Ed McGuinness' artwork was the only saving grace for the title.
+Schedeen disliked the series for its poor dialogue, pacing, and characterization, and stated that Ed McGuinness' artwork was its only saving grace.